2013 Valenzuela local elections: Congressional elections

 There are two and three candidates for the congressman or district representative post of the districts 1 and 2 of Valenzuela, respectively.
 The city is divided into two congressional districts: the first district encompasses 23 barangays in the northern portion of the city and the second district which contains 9 barangays.

 The incumbent first district representative Rexlon "Rex" Gatchalian running under the Nationalist People's Coalition, the same political party he had during the 2007 election.
 Gatchalian, a businessman, is the younger brother of the incumbent mayor Sherwin Gatchalian.
 The other candidate for congressman is Ritche Cuadra, a member of Valenzuela City Council since 2001.

 For the second district, the incumbent representative Magtanggol "Magi" Gunigundo will run under the Lakas-Kampi-CMD party.
-A lawyer by profession, he became the representative of the former municipality of Valenzuela from 1998-2001.
+A lawyer by profession, he became the representative of the former municipality of Valenzuela from 1998 to 2001.
 If he will be elected to office in 2013, this will be his third term, thus he is not eligible to re-election in 2016 for the same position.
 The second candidate is Shalani Carla "Lani" Soledad-Romulo, a member of the Valenzuela city council and wife to Pasig Representative Roman Romulo.
-Soledad-Romulo gained prominence as a former girlfriend to President Benigno Aquino III from 2008-2010 and as a TV host at television network TV5 since 2010.
+Soledad-Romulo gained prominence as a former girlfriend to President Benigno Aquino III from 2008 to 2010 and as a TV host at television network TV5 since 2010.
 The other candidate for congressman is Pablo "Pabs" Hernandez III, a columnist from the tabloid Bulgar who ran for the mayoralty race inn 2010.

 Unlike in 2010 polls, few of the people who run for the city council are up for reelection.
 For the first district, this list includes Idol Alejandrino, Cora Cortez and Tony Espiritu; Adrian Dapat, Cecil Mayo, Lorie Natividad-Borja, and Lai Nolasco for the second district.
 Two of candidates from each district are also former members of the council: Mar Morelos and Lotlot Esteban.
 Rovin Feliciano and Ricarr Enriquez are barangay captains of Arkong Bato and Pasolo, respectively.
 Genny Esplana who targets the first district council, is the titleholder for the 1990 Bb.
 Pilipinas-International; Charee Pineda, who vies second district councils, is a member of ABS-CBN's Star Magic circle and held the lead role in 2011 daytime drama series Angelito: Batang Ama.